devluis/skeleton-php-application/README.md

-# Welcome to Dosi
+# Skeleton PHP Application

 ## Introduction

-Dosi is a skeleton for developing simple PHP applications.
+A skelton application for creating a simple PHP site.

-## Minimum Requirements

-PHP

-## Version

-2012.5.16.21